Shade Tree Project

 The Shade Tree Project is a demonstration project to encourage homeowners to plant shade trees for energy savings.
 A limited number of trees will be distributed to homeowners to help shade homes and reduce energy use.
 Several species are available on a first-come, first served basis.
 Idaho Power will evaluate the results and future energy impacts from this demonstration project.

-The project is open to Idaho Power residential customers living in Ada and Canyon counties.
-You must have the right to plant trees on the property.
+This project is for residential customers who wish to plant a shade tree at their home.
+It is open to a limited geographic area each spring and fall.
+Participants must have the legal right to plant trees on the property.
 Limit two trees per address for the life of the project.

 How to Participate